sileneundula/X59YAMLCERTSTANDARD/1_DecentralizedX59Registar.md

 ## Method 2: Block Lattice (DAG) For `DX59Registar`

 The novel method of using a **dual ledger (blockchain/block lattice system)** for certificate registration is the current focus.
 It offers many advantages offer prior attempts at certficates.
 It provides high-value integrity to the certificates by storing them in a blockchain, or more specifically block lattice, to allow decentralized approaches to management of certificates.
 It can offer smart contract functionality and extensions.

+## Method 3: Smart Contract Integration

+Smart Contracrt Integration to other systems for certificates offer many advantages such as security and immutability.